 3. Treat People Well

 Bullying, insulting, or yelling at employees should be avoided.
-In addition, it’s important to keep commitments since repeatedly cancelling meetings with employees (or union representatives) may be seen as a slight.
+In addition, it’s important to keep commitments since repeatedly canceling meetings with employees (or union representatives) may be seen as a slight.

 4. Avoid Discrimination